Flying long haul on Emirates Airlines?

 For an airport hotel, this Emirates airport hotel is great, but it’s not as luxurious as you’d want for a 5-star city hotel or resort.
 (The hotel is very busy, so there’s a lot of turnover and that translates into some “wear and tear.”)

 Ideally, you’d book your overnight hotel room in the concourse where your flight departs the next morning.
-But the Emirates departure gates may change from day to day.
+But the Emirates departure gates can change from day to day.

-Your best bet is probably to book in the middle in Concourse B.
+Your best bet, therefore, is probably to book a room in the middle in Concourse B.

 Was this post helpful?
-Then pin this to your Pinterest board!
+Then pin it to your Pinterest board!